Zubax/letopisec/README.md

 ## API endpoints

-- `POST /cf3d/api/v1/commit` - Upload one or more binary CF3D records; the first HTTP response line is the cumulative ACK (`last_seqno`).
+`POST /cf3d/api/v1/commit` - Upload one or more binary CF3D records; the first HTTP response line is the cumulative ACK (`last_seqno`).
+This is the endpoint that is invoked by dataloggers to transfer previously recorded CAN frames from their internal storage.

-- `GET /cf3d/api/v1/devices` - List known devices with their latest heartbeat time (`last_heard_ts`) and last seen hardware UID (`last_uid`).
+`GET /cf3d/api/v1/devices` - List known devices with their latest heartbeat time (`last_heard_ts`) and last seen hardware UID (`last_uid`).
+Use this to see which dataloggers have committed their data and when each was last seen online.

-- `GET /cf3d/api/v1/boots` - List boot sessions for a device, including first/last record per boot, with optional commit-time window filtering.
+`GET /cf3d/api/v1/boots` - List boot sessions for a device, including first/last record per boot, with optional commit-time window filtering.

-- `GET /cf3d/api/v1/records` - Fetch records for a device and one or more boot IDs, with optional seqno bounds and long-polling for real-time streaming.
+`GET /cf3d/api/v1/records` - Fetch records for a device and one or more boot IDs, with optional seqno bounds and long-polling for real-time streaming.

 ### Manual invocation